morberg/covid-notebook/README.md

 ## Reporting Lag
 Using data published by FHM and [processed by @adamaltmejd](https://github.com/adamaltmejd/covid).

 You can see and interact with the graphs on [this page](https://morberg.github.io/covid-notebook/charts/index.html).
-Follow links below for individual versions of the graphs or click on the image.
+Follow links below for individual versions of the graphs or click on the images.

 ### Daily reported deaths
 [![](images/example.gif)](https://morberg.github.io/covid-notebook/charts/filter-publication-date.html)